gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the Unauthorized Resource Request message described in Section 2.1 of {{I-D.ietf-ace-dtls-authorize}} to discover the correct AS in charge of the Group Manager.
 As an alternative, the joining node may look up in a Resource Directory service {{I-D.ietf-core-resource-directory}}.

+## Authorization Request {#ssec-auth-req}

 The joining node contacts the AS, in order to request an Access Token for accessing the join resource(s) hosted by the Group Manager.
-In particular, the Access Token request sent to the /token endpoint specifies: the target Group Manager; the join endpoint(s) of interest at that Group Manager; and the intended role(s) in the OSCORE multicast groups of interest.
+The Access Token request sent to the /token endpoint follows the format of the Authorization Request message defined in Section 3.1 of [NEW_DRAFT].
+In particular:

-TODO: Point at the new draft about message formats for more details.
+* The "aud" parameter is set to the address of the Group Manager.

+* The "scope" parameter includes a list of the join resource(s) at the Group Manager related to the group(s) that the joning node intends to join.
+If a join resource is identified with the Gid of the respective group, the identifier in the "scope" parameter may not fully coincide with the Gid currently associated to the group, e.g. if it includes a dynamic component.

+* The "role" parameter MUST be present and includes the role(s) that the joining node intends to have, separately for each group it intends to join.
+Roles and their combinations are defined in {{I-D.ietf-core-oscore-groupcomm}}, and indicated in the "role" parameter as "multicaster", "listener" and "purelistener".
+Multiple roles for a same group are separated by a white space.
+Sets of roles for different groups are separated by a comma.

+* The "get_pub_keys" is present only if the Group Manager is configured to store the public keys of the group members and, at the same time, the joining node wants to retrieve such public keys during the joining process (see {{sec-public-keys-of-joining-nodes}}).
+In any other case, this parameter MUST NOT be present.

+## Authorization Response {#ssec-auth-resp}

 The AS is responsible for authorizing the joining node, accordingly to group join policies enforced on behalf of the Group Manager.
 In case of successful authorization, the AS releases an Access Token bound to a proof-of-possession key associated to the joining node.
 The same Access Token can authorize the joining node to access multiple groups under the same Group Manager.

-TODO: Point at the new draft about message formats for more details.

-Then, the AS provides the joining node with the Access Token, together with an Access Token response.
-In particular, the Access Token response indicates the specific profile of ACE to use for securing communications with the Group Manager, when accessing the join resource(s) for which the Access Token is valid.
+Then, the AS provides the joining node with the Access Token, together with an Access Token response which follows the format of the Authorization Response message defined in Section 3.2 of [NEW_DRAFT].
+Also, the Access Token response indicates the specific profile of ACE to use for securing communications between the joining node and the Group Manager.

-In particular, a symmetric proof-of-possession key is generated by the AS, which uses it as proof-of-possession key bound to the Access Token, and provides it to the joining node in the Access Token response.
-Instead, in case of asymmetric proof-of-possession key, the joining node provides its own public key to the AS in the Access Token request.
-Then, the AS uses it as proof-of-possession key bound to the Access Token, and provides the joining node with the Group Manager's public key in the Access Token response.
+In particular, if symmetric keys are used, the AS generates a proof-of-possession key, binds it to the Access Token, and provides it to the joining node in the "cnf" parameter of the  Access Token response.
+Instead, if asymmetric keys are used, the joining node provides its own public key to the AS in the "cnf" parameter of the Access Token request.
+Then, the AS uses it as proof-of-possession key bound to the Access Token, and provides the joining node with the Group Manager's public key in the "rs_cnf" paramenter of the Access Token response.

 # Joining Node to Group Manager {#sec-joining-node-to-GM}

-First, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and especially in the signalled profile of ACE.
+First, the joining node posts the Access Token to the /authz-info endpoint at the Group Manager, in accordance with the Token post considered in Section 3.3 of [NEW_DRAFT].
+Then, the joining node establishes a secure channel with the Group Manager, according to what specified in the Access Token response and to the signalled profile of ACE.

 ## Join Request {#ssec-join-req}

-Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE multicast groups of interest, by accessing the related join resources at the Group Manager.
-That is, the joining node performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.
+Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE multicast group(s) of interest, by accessing the related join resource(s) at the Group Manager.
+The joining node performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 In particular, for each OSCORE multicast group to join, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
-The request payload conveys the information specified in Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}, which includes the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener.

-The format of such request message is specified in ...
-In particular ...
+This join request follows the format of the Keying Material request defined in Section 4.1 of [NEW_DRAFT].
+In particular:

-TODO: Point at the new draft about message formats for more details.
+* The "aud" parameter MUST be present and is set to the multicast IP address associated to the group.

+* The "scope" parameter MUST be present and is set to the Group Identifier (Gid) of the group, as known to the joining node at this point in time.
+This may not fully coincide with the Gid currently associated to the group, e.g. if it includes a dynamic component.

+* The "client_id" parameter is present if included also in the Authorization Request previously sent to the AS.
+In such a case, its value is the same as in the Authorization Request.
+Otherwise, this parameter MUST NOT be present.

+* The "get_pub_keys" parameter is present if included also in the Authorization Request previously sent to the AS.
+In such a case, its value is the same as in the Authorization Request.
+Otherwise, this parameter MUST NOT be present.

+* The "role" parameter has the same value as in the Authorization Request previously sent to the AS.

+* The "cnf" parameter is present if public keys are used as proof-of-possession keys and, at the same time, the Group Manager is configured to store the public keys of the group members.
+In such a case, this parameter contains the public key of the joining node.

+* The "cert" parameter is present if public keys are used as proof-of-possession keys and, at the same time, the Group Manager is not configured to store the public keys of the group members.
+In such a case, this parameter contains a public certificate of the joining node.

 ## Join Response {#ssec-join-resp}

 The Group Manager processes the request according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the Group Manager updates the group membership by registering the joining node as a new member of the group.

-Then, the Group Manager replies to the joining node providing the information specified in Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}, which includes the OSCORE Security Common Context associated to the joined multicast group.
+Then, the Group Manager replies to the joining node providing the information specified in Appendix C.1 of {{I-D.ietf-core-oscore-groupcomm}}.
+This join response follows the format of the Keying Material response defined in Section 4.2 of [NEW_DRAFT].
+In particular:

-The format of such response message format is specified in ...
-In particular ...

-TODO: Point at the new draft about message formats for more details.
+* The "role" indicates the effective role(s) that the join can take in the group.
+This parameter can be omitted if the Group Manager confirms all the same roles indicated in the join request.

+* The "cnf_pub_keys" parameter is present only if the "get_pub_keys" parameter was present in the join request.
+This parameter includes the public keys of the group members.

+* The "keying_material" parameter includes what the joining node needs to set up the OSCORE Security Context (see Section 3 of {{I-D.ietf-core-oscore-groupcomm}}).

+   * The "kty" parameter has value "Symmetric".

+   * The "k" parameter includes the OSCORE Master Secret.

+   * The "alg" parameter, if present, has as value the AEAD algorithm.

+   * The "kid" parameter, if present, has as value the identifier of the key in the parameter "k".

+   * The "base IV" parameter, if present, has as value the OSCORE Common IV.

+   * The "clientID" parameter MUST be present and has as value the OSCORE Endpoint ID assigned to the joining node by the Group Manager.

+   * The "serverID" parameter MUST be present and has as value the Group Identifier (Gid) currently associated to the group.

+   * The "kdf" parameter, if present, has as value the KDF algorithm.

+   * The "slt" parameter, if present, has as value the OSCORE Master Salt.

+   * The "cs_alg" parameter MUST be present and has as value the countersignature algorithm.

+* The "group_policies" parameter SHOULD be present and includes a list of key words indicating particular policies enforced in the group.
+This comprises, for instance, the list of supported signature algorithms and the method to achieve synchronization of sequence numbers among group members (see Appendix D of {{I-D.ietf-core-oscore-groupcomm}}).

+* The "mgt_key_material" parameter SHOULD be present and includes the administrative keying material that the joining node requires to participate in the rekeying process led by the Group Manager.
+The exact content depends on the specific rekeying scheme used in the group.

-From then on, the joining node is registered as a member of the multicast group, and can exchange group messages secured with OSCORE as described in Section 5 of {{I-D.ietf-core-oscore-groupcomm}}.
+Finally, the joining node uses the information received in the join response to set up the OSCORE Security Context, as described in Section 3 of {{I-D.ietf-core-oscore-groupcomm}}.
+From then on, the joining node can exchange group messages secured with OSCORE as described in Section 5 of {{I-D.ietf-core-oscore-groupcomm}}.

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}